 Many emergencies follow some recognizable build-up period during which actions can be taken to achieve a gradually increasing state of readiness.
-A five-tier system is utilized.
-Readiness Levels will be determined by the President or his designee and the Emergency Management Coordinator.
+A four-tier system is utilized.
+Readiness Levels will be determined by the President, the Emergency Management Coordinator, Chief of Police, or the appropriate designee of each.
 General actions to be taken at each readiness level are outlined in the annexes to this plan; more specific actions will be detailed in departmental or agency SOPs.